 Right about February 2nd each year I grow weary and restless of the cold and long for Spring.
 Gratefully love is in the air in February.
 Fueled by the flames of Valentines I am warmed and persevere yet very welcome is another day of warmth and light.
 Candlemas I think will do the trick nicely.

+As many holidays were incorporated into the Christian tradition, this holiday, six weeks after Christmas, was recognized as the day that the Christ-child was presented at the temple.
 In some countries this is the day the creche is finally packed up and nestled snuggly away for 11 months.
 It also is a day where families, having spent January making a year’s supply of candles, offer their stock to a priest for a blessing.
 Being thus blessed, each candle when lit becomes a literal bit of heaven in the home.
 The blessing attaches the light of Christ to each candle to remind the family of the source of eternal light.

 No matter your beliefs the idea of burning a candle daily as a symbol of something greater than ourselves is both soul enriching and as mindful as it gets.
 I love the idea of attaching meaning to that flicker of light which is less necessary and all the more meaningful in our day of halogen and LED.
 Taking the time to light a candle each day might be meditative enough but attaching meaning and substance to the flame itself will feed the soul.

 Nearly 8 years ago we lost a little boy.
 My wife and I are deeply religious and came out of the tragedy basking in heavenly confidence, love, and light.
 For the week our son was with us we felt a tangible source of warmth, energy, focus, strength, clarity of thought, and courage that sustained us.
 Ever since I have been on a quest to discover more sources of that sustaining light or love or virtue, and to become a better conduit of it myself.